NitorCreations/nameless-deploy-tools/docs/workspace.md

 The simplest way to set up your working environment is to use a profile in `~/.aws/config` and set either `ndt.profile.azure`, `ndt.profile.iam` or `ndt.profile.ndt`.
 Examples of these profiles are below.
-That will run `nitor-dt-enable-profile` for every prompt command and that in turn checks session validity from environment variables and doesn't actually execute anything else if you have a valid session defined.
+That will run `nameless-dt-enable-profile` for every prompt command and that in turn checks session validity from environment variables and doesn't actually execute anything else if you have a valid session defined.
 You can also chain for example an azure profile and and assume role if that is how multi-account access is setup for you.

-`nitor-dt-register-complete` uses `nitor-dt-load-project-env` as a prompt command that is run every time the shell prompt is created.
+`nameless-dt-register-complete` uses `nameless-dt-load-project-env` as a prompt command that is run every time the shell prompt is created.
 By default that will be a python script and will have the usual python startup slowness attached.
 On some systems you can work around this by compiling that command into a native binary with [nuitka](http://nuitka.net/).
 The process of replacing